Columbia Association: Organizational structure

 CA was originally named The Columbia Park and Recreation Association, Inc. The association was responsible for developing public amenities, transportation systems, snow removal, and landscaping promised in its application for New Town Zoning.
 The funding for the association would be provided by a combination assessment and use-fees.

 The seven-member CA board was originally staffed with representatives of the development company with James Rouse as president.
 The association developed a "one lot-one vote" system, with which gave majority control to the Rouse Company.
 Control of the association to residents was planned to transfer in phases through 1980.
 In 1967, 285 residents were able to establish a 5-person council in Wilde Lake, which in turn would provide the first elected board member.

 CA originally planned on self-sufficiency through its own taxing authority.
 However, in 1968, CA negotiated with the county commissioners to pay for and build the Banneker Fire Station and charge an assessment to residents to pay for the equipment.
 Howard County remained responsible for all continuing capital and operating expenses thereafter.

-By 1970, CA had grown to 5,500 members, three five-member village boards with a $1.5 million budget and $5.75 million in debt.
+By 1970, CA had grown to 5,500 members with three five-member village boards, sporting a $1.5 million budget and $5.75 million in debt.

 In 1982, the association created the Columbia Archives non-profit organization.
 The organization is managed by CA's Board of Directors with a mission to chronicle documents relating to Columbia and James Rouse.
 The organization is public relations resource for Columbia, selecting and displaying historic artifacts that place the development in a positive light.

+Presidents

+CA's first president was Padraic M. Kennedy.
+He was succeeded by Deborah O. McCarty, who resigned in 2000 and was replaced by Charles D. Rhodehamel.
+Maggie J. Brown was the next president, followed by Phillip L. Nelson.
+Susan M. Krabbe served as interim president before Milton W. Matthews was appointed.

+Lakey Boyd began her role as president on May 3, 2021.
+Dennis Mattey began a stint as interim president in February 2023.

+As of 2026, Shawn MacInnes is the current president of CA. He began the role on June 17, 2024.

-Community Events
+Community events

 Columbia Association hosts an array of community events.